 For breakfast, these cornmeal pancakes ascend into the stratosphere with the addition of a pat of butter and blackberry or maple syrup.

 These old-fashioned, corn-flavored, crunchy bites of goodness also make the perfect snack topped with a scoop of peanut butter or jelly or pimento cheese.
-And, a hot hoecake with a glass of cold buttermilk is a culinary extravaganza!
+And, a hot johnny cake with a glass of cold buttermilk is a culinary extravaganza!

 What’s in them: